Back to Deep Dives

 LLM-as-a-JudgeOpen-ended responsesAsynchronous grading via Claude-3.5-SonnetSemantic accuracy

+Parse generated code blocks, run them in a timeout-restricted subprocess, and fail the scenario on non-zero exit codes or timeouts.
 For coding tests, the model is asked to write an algorithm.
 The harness parses the generated code block, writes it to a temporary file, and runs it under a restricted subprocess environment with a strict CPU timeout:

 import subprocess